 The COAC will hear from the following subcommittees on the topics listed below and then will review, deliberate, provide observations, and formulate recommendations on how to proceed:

-5. The Trade Modernization Subcommittee will discuss the progress of the International Engagement and Trade Facilitation Working Group which will be identifying examples of best practices in the U.S. and abroad that facilitate trade.
-The subcommittee will discuss the startup of the Revenue Modernization Working Group which will be generating advice pertaining to the strategic modernization of Customs and Border Protection's revenue collections process and systems.
-Finally, the subcommittee will discuss the startup of the Rulings and Decisions Working Group which will be identifying process improvements in the receipt and issuance of Customs and Border Protection Headquarters' rulings and decisions.
+1. The Trade Modernization Subcommittee will discuss the progress of the International Engagement and Trade Facilitation Working Group which is identifying examples of best practices in the U.S. and abroad that facilitate trade.
+The subcommittee will also discuss the progress of the Revenue Modernization Working Group which is generating advice pertaining to the strategic modernization of Customs and Border Protection's revenue collections process and systems.
+Additionally, the subcommittee will discuss the progress of the Rulings and Decisions Working Group which has been identifying process improvements in the receipt and issuance of Customs and Border Protection Headquarters' rulings and decisions.
 Finally, the subcommittee will discuss the progress of the newly formed E-Commerce Working Group.

 6. The Trusted Trader Subcommittee will continue their discussion on their vision for an enhanced Trusted Trader concept that includes engagement with CBP to include relevant partner government agencies with a potential for international interoperability.